BerkeleyLearnVerify/Scenic/src/scenic/simulators/isaac/README.md

 ## **Known Issues**

-1. There seems to be a slight mismatch between the location of objects placed in Scenic and those placed in Isaac Sim.
-This causes problems with the Scenic mutate statement, as differences in positions will cause well-defined Scenic programs to create Isaac Sim programs with intersecting 3D meshes.
-To see this, try the vacuum example with `mutate couch, coffee_table` (and default standard deviations).
+1. There can still be small differences between Scenic geometry and the corresponding Isaac Sim USD geometry/colliders, especially for converted or complex assets.
+The current backend compensates for USD bounding-box offsets when placing assets, but scenarios using `mutate` can still expose unexpected intersections.

 2. Sometimes, repairing a complex converted mesh will not result in a reasonable volume.
-One example of this is the Jetbot robot.

-3. Some robots, like Franka, require setup after being added to the simulator.
-The current Franka primitive-control path performs this setup lazily before the first primitive action, but new robot backends may need similar setup.

 ## **Assets**